arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 {:.advanced}
 advanced

-What if we could write apps without caring about the runtime data types used but just about how the data is operated on?
+What if we could write apps without caring about the runtime data types used but just about *how the data is operated on*?

 Let's say we have an  application working with RxJava's `Observable`.
 We'll end up having a bunch of chained call stacks based on that given data type.
-But at the end of the day, and for the sake of simplicity, wouldn't  Observable be just like a "container" with some extra powers?
+But at the end of the day, and for the sake of simplicity, wouldn't  `Observable` be just like a "container" with some extra powers?

 And same story for other "containers" like `Flowable` , `Deferred` (coroutines), `Future`, `IO`, and many more.

 Conceptually, all those types represent an operation (already done or pending to be done), which could support things like mapping over the inner value, flatMapping to chain other operations of the same type, zipping it with other instances of the same type, and so on.